This article was updated by the Great British Mag content team on 6 September 2022

 Finally, don’t get careless with your things.
-Make sure your valuables are stashed somewhere safe, and keep your doors and windows locked when you aren’t home.
+Make sure that your valuables are stashed somewhere safe, and keep your doors and windows locked when you aren’t home.
 Check if your travel insurance policy covers your belongings.
 Your university may also have an insurance policy that automatically covers you.
 If they don’t, however, you should look into getting one.

 Is Freshers fun?